-- If candidates are still having the same percentage of secondary examination then the date of birth of the candidates will be taken into account and preference will be given to elder candidate.
+- If candidates are still having the same percentage of secondary examination then the date of birth of the candidates will be taken into account and preference will be given to an elder candidate.

 For PG Programmes

 - The merit of a candidate for admission in postgraduate programmes shall be calculated by adding the marks obtained by him/her at the qualifying examination to the marks obtained by him/her during the three/four years examination in the subject concerned in which he/she seeks admission to his/her post-graduation course in case when the candidate has studied the concerned subject at the graduation level.

 - The grand total of the above point shall be converted into percentage taking into account the grand total of the maximum marks of the qualifying examination and the maximum marks of the three/four years of examinations in the subject concerned.

-In a case when candidate has not studied the concerned subject at graduate level in which candidate seeks admission to his/her post graduation course, then the percentage of total aggregate marks obtained by the candidate at the qualifying examination shall be used for making the merit list.
+In a case when the candidate has not studied the concerned subject at the graduate level in which candidate seeks admission to his/her post graduation course, then the percentage of total aggregate marks obtained by the candidate at the qualifying examination shall be used for making the merit list.

 For Diploma / Certificate Programme